Sahara Desert. Photo by Canva

 Of course, an experience in the Sahara Desert isn’t complete without sleeping under the stars, so I dragged my mattress out and onto the sand.
 And the stars were fascinating.
 I stayed awake most of the night and got to see shooting stars.

 The guide woke me up the next day at 5 am and it was time to watch the sunrise on the way back.
-Yes, we got to ride the camels into the sunrise, something I would have never imagined to experience in my life.
+Yes, we got to ride the camels into the sunrise, something I would have never imagined experiencing in my life.

 If you travel to the Sahara, make sure to check out Berber music, and take a tour with Nomadic Expeditions.
 Drink lots of water and make sure you take it with you (for the camel rides).
 And make sure you try the chicken tagine.